What's Included

 9 Hooks

-/install-global, /setup, /diagram, /review, /commit, /progress, /test-plan, /architecture, /new-project, /security-check, /optimize-docker, /create-e2e, /create-api, /worktree, /what-is-my-ai-doing, /refactor, /set-clean-as-default, /reset-to-defaults
+/help, /quickstart, /install-global, /setup, /show-user-guide, /diagram, /review, /commit, /progress, /test-plan, /architecture, /new-project, /security-check, /optimize-docker, /create-e2e, /create-api, /worktree, /what-is-my-ai-doing, /refactor, /set-project-profile-default, /add-project-setup, /projects-created, /remove-project, /convert-project-to-starter-kit, /update-project, /add-feature

 Skills